joshbegley/nyt-latest/README.md

 https://www.nytimes.com/2026/06/03/business/oil-prices-iran-war.html

 **Fire at a New Delhi Hotel Kills at Least 21**\
-`The blaze, in a residential area of the Indian capital, injured dozens more, the authorities said.`\
+`Dozens more were injured, the authorities said.
+The blaze appears to be the deadliest in the Indian capital in at least four years.`\
 https://www.nytimes.com/2026/06/03/world/asia/fire-hotel-new-delhi-india.html

 **Ukraine Strikes St. Petersburg on First Day of a Marquee Putin Event**\